Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Microsoft often releases Windows patches to fix bugs, add new stability improvements, security add-ons, and more, but sometimes, you are met with errors such as this one when you’re trying to update:

 We couldn’t connect to the update service.
 We’ll try again later, or you can check now.
-If it still doesn’t work, make sure you’re connected to the Internet’.
+If it still doesn’t work, make sure you’re connected to the Internet.

-This error prompt is displayed when the update cannot be completed – it can be an internet connection error, a corrupted system file, a limited disk space or a similar malfunction.
+This error prompt is displayed when the Update cannot be completed – it can be an Internet connection error, a corrupted system file, a limited disk space, or a similar malfunction.

-1. Verify your internet connection
+1. Verify your Internet connection

-First of all, verify your internet connection as everything should run properly.
-If you’re using a WiFi connection maybe it will be better to reset your router first.
+First, verify your Internet connection, as everything should run properly.
+If you’re using a Wi-Fi connection, it may be better to reset your router first.